awe-templates/awesome-notes/docs/pages/serve.md

-# Serve
+# 🕹️ Serve

+Test your application locally before deploying it to the cloud.

-## Serving Static Files
+## 🌍 Serving Static Files

-[serve](https://github.com/vercel/serve) is a static file server for single-page applications, designed to be used with the [Vercel](https://vercel.com) platform.
+**[serve](https://github.com/vercel/serve)** is a static file server for single-page applications, designed to be used with the [Vercel](https://vercel.com) platform.

 Install `serve` globally: